possumvibes/keyboard-layout/README.md

 I use inverted-T tap-hold mods on base for shortcuts and navigation.
 These are the primary holds on the board, and I have alternate options.

 I use a dedicated one-shot thumb key shift so I never have to hold shift down.

+**Don't worry if the alpha layout isn't what you like!** I use APTv3 with a reduced amount of characters because of my hands' needs.
+This is a living document of the overall keymap that works for me, and the alpha layout that works for my hands may not be the right one for yours.
+My hope with this doc is to present ideas around RSI/hypermobility-friendly layout design that I haven't seen elsewhere and were the critical pieces that have kept me able to work at a keyboard.

 ## The Features